About Wyndham Rewards Visa Signature Card

 - Car rental upgrades at Avis and Budget

 You keep your Platinum status every year as long as you have your Wyndham Visa.
+Our research on other cards indicates these perks are below-average.
+For example, World of Hyatt Card customers get complimentary Discoveries status in the World of Hyatt program.

 Shopping and Travel Protection